Carrie Fisher Asked Harrison Ford To Sing Over Her Oscar Death Reel Before She Died

 At the time Carrie Fisher was just 19-years-old, while Harrison Ford was 33 and a married father of two.
 Fisher kept their affair a secret for 40 years, but ahead of the release of her book The Princess Diarist she decided to open up about it to People.

-Fisher recalled,
+Fisher recalled.

 In her book, which she originally wrote as a journal while filming A New Hope on location in London, Carrie Fisher revealed that they spent their first night together after a birthday party for George Lucas.
 The affair came to an end once A New Hope had been completed, but Carrie Fisher was still able to look back on it fondly, explaining, “I was so inexperienced, but I trusted something about him.
 He was kind.”